mirc89/reading-ios-using-methods/README.md

 ----
 ## Objectives:

-1. Understand the syntax for calling a method and suppling arguments.
+1. Understand the syntax for calling a method and supplying arguments.
 2. Recognize a method with no return type (type `void`).
 3. Know how to capture the return of a non-`void` method.
 4. Learn how to reference documentation to find existing method names and their purposes.